11 Reasons to move to Luxembourg

 Built in the middle ages the city centre is full of small, old buildings and remnants of its medieval past.
 The valley in the middle of the city boasts a river surrounded by greenery.

-Other parts of the city such as the financial center, Kirchberg, are home to glass skyscrapers and big avenues.
+Other parts of the city such as the financial centre, Kirchberg, are home to glass skyscrapers and big avenues.
 The city is also the cultural heart of the country and is host to many museums, art galleries, bars, and restaurants.

-4. Different cultures to experience
+4. EXPERIENCE Different cultures

 Already an exception in many areas, the country continues on that streak when it comes to immigration.
 Of Luxembourg's population – 560,000 - almost 46% are foreigners.